GrzegorzStary/Rent-It/TESTING.md

 ### Real User Experience Testing.

 Real World Testing - Older User
--To complete real-world testing, I shared the website with an older user who has only basic computer experience.
+-To complete real world testing, I shared the website with an older user who has only basic computer experience.
 Their assigned task was to:

 - Create a new account
 - Update their profile details